 - Product development time greatly reduces.
 All the fuzzy and irrelevant knowledge is no longer a problem and you can focus solely on the areas that matter.

 - Customer service improves.
-You now have a more direct access to answers to questions.
+You now have more direct access to answers to questions.

 - Improves the quality of communication between you and your employees.
 With everything outlined and ready to go, you and your employees are basically speaking the same language to each other when communicating and everybody knows exactly what to do at all times.

-- Leaves more time to further innovate and develop a higher quality product now that all the other work is being dealt with much faster.
+- It leaves more time to further innovate and develop a higher quality product now that all the other work is being dealt with much faster.
 Most importantly, you save a lot of money now that costs are dramatically reduced for everything above.

 Frankly, is there a reason not to use knowledge management to your advantage?
 I can’t think of a single reason.